Don Oriolo: Felix the Cat

 Oriolo is widely known as "The Felix the Cat Guy."
-When his father Joe Oriolo, co-creator of the modern day Felix, died in 1985, Don took over as CEO of the iconic cartoon franchise.
-Upon taking control of the franchise, Oriolo immediately started to implement more modern licensing, merchandising, and marketing strategies for the cartoon, and sought to bring Felix into a global market.
+When his father Joe Oriolo, co-creator of the modern day Felix, died in 1985, Don took over as the CEO of the iconic cartoon franchise.
+Upon taking control of the franchise, Don Oriolo immediately started to implement more modern licensing, merchandising, and marketing strategies for the cartoon, and sought to bring Felix into a global market.
 Oriolo particularly focused on the Asian cartoon market, where Felix is now "especially popular."